kaan-donmez/csharp/README.md

+# C# Projects

-# Hi there 👋 The projects I upload here are mostly for configuration purposes or small projects in C#. if you want to try any example in this repo.
+Hi there 👋 The projects I upload here are mostly for configuration purposes or small projects in C#. if you want to try any example in this repo.
 Please read below.

 I hope this repo is helpful and inspirational for you.